rakutenanalytics/ios-rakutenanalytics/README.md

 ## Tracking events in iOS Extensions

 ### Warning
-Don't call directly the AnalyticsManager singleton to track events in your iOS Extensions as you will get:
+Don't directly call the AnalyticsManager singleton to track events in your iOS Extensions as you will get:
 - missing parameters such as userid, easyid
 - incorrect endpoint URL

 Use the iOS Extension Event Tracking feature instead.

 ### How to use the iOS Extension Event Tracking feature
-In order to enable the iOS Extension Event Tracking, you have to call in your **main app**:
+To enable iOS Extension Event Tracking set the following property in your **main app**:
 ```swift
 AnalyticsManager.shared().enableExtensionEventTracking = true
 ```

-Then track events in your iOS extensions like the example below:
+Then you can track events in your iOS extensions using the following function:
 ```swift
 AnalyticsEventPoster.post(name: "myEventName", parameters: ["key1": "value1"])
 ```